These Are the Top Sneakers You Should Invest in if You Have Knee Pain, According to Podiatrists

 What causes knee pain?

-Adds Nelya Lobkova, DPM, a board-certified podiatrist and founder of Step Up Footcare in New York City, knee pain, especially when the onset is a new activity, is often caused by alignment issues stemming from our foundation, the feet.
-"If the feet are not transferring ground reaction forces properly up the chain, alignment is thrown off, and knee concerns arise."
+Nelya Lobkova, DPM, a board-certified podiatrist and founder of Step Up Footcare in New York City, adds that knee pain is often caused by alignment issues stemming from our foundation, the feet.
+“If the feet are not transferring ground reaction forces properly up the chain, alignment is thrown off, and knee concerns arise.”

-Often alignment issues are caused by the fact that the left and right lower limbs are different lengths, and as the body adjusts to this over time, it has negative effects on the lower body joints.
-In order to address knee pain, you need to make sure it is properly diagnosed and alignment issues are ruled out.
+Sometimes alignment issues are caused by the fact that the left and right lower limbs are different lengths, and as the body adjusts to this over time, it has negative effects on the lower body joints.
+To address knee pain, you need to make sure it is properly diagnosed and alignment issues are ruled out.
 If there are alignment problems, the main solution involves proper sneakers and custom orthotics to align the body.
-And luckily, you're in the right place for that!
+(And luckily, you’re in the right place for that!)

-What you should look for in a sneaker for knee pain
+What to look for in sneakers for knee pain

 Because your foot type can impact your knees, it's important to look for a shoe that's appropriate for your specific foot type.
 One way to determine this is the "wet foot" test, says Dr. Lubin.

-"Wet the bottoms of your feet and step on a sheet of paper, making a footprint.
-If the wet print shows the entire bottom of your foot, it’s likely that you have a low or flat arch.
-This is known as overpronation.
-If you see about half of the middle section of your arch on the paper, you probably have arches that are medium, or more typical in height, this is a neutral foot type.
-And finally, if you see just the imprint of your toes, your heel, and the ball of your foot on the paper, you probably have a very high arch.
-This is known as supination."
-Here's a good visual if you need it.
-Check out these sneakers with arch support.
+To determine your arch type, wet the soles of your feet and step on a sheet of paper, creating a footprint.
+If the wet print reveals the entire bottom of your foot, you likely have a low or flat arch, indicating overpronation.
+If about half of the middle section of your arch is visible, you probably have medium arches, considered a neutral foot type.
+A wet print showing only the imprint of your toes, heel, and the ball of your foot suggests a very high arch, known as supination.
+(Here’s a good visual for how to do it if you need it.)

 Motion control